Right-To-Know information available on all campuses

 Institutions are allowed to exclude from completion/graduation or transfer-out rate calculations those students who leave school to serve in the Armed Forces, on official church missions, or with a federal foreign aid service, or are deceased or totally and permanently disabled.

-Note: These data are collected in the IPEDS Graduation Rate Survey (GRS)
+Note: These data are collected in the IPEDS Graduation Rate Survey (GRS) and contained in the Students Right-To-Know Graduation & Transfer-Out Rates.

 Institutions must make available to current and prospective students information regarding the placement in employment of, and types of employment obtained by, graduates of the institution's degree or certificate programs.
-(Institutions must identify the source of the placement information, and any timeframes and methodology associated with it.).
+(Institutions must identify the source of the placement information, and any timeframes and methodology associated with it.)

 Under this provision, institutions are not required to calculate placement rates, but an institution must disclose any placement rates it calculates for any program.